GSA/code-gov-web/README.md

 By default, the development server will listen on <http://localhost:2700/>.
 You can change the default port by setting the `PORT` environment variable before starting the server (for example, `PORT=3000 npm start`).

 ## Testing
+### Unit tests
-This app uses Karma + Jasmine to handle testing.
+This app uses Karma + Jasmine to handle unit testing.
 Run `npm test` to execute tests.
 To add tests, simply create a file with `.spec.ts` as the extension and your tests will be included.
+### End-to-end tests
+End-to-end testing is done with Protractor and tests are written in Jasmine with the Protractor API used to locate elements and interact with the page.
+Running e2e tests requires the following steps:
+* Run `npm start` to start the application.
+* In a second terminal window, run `npm run webdriver:start` to start the selenium server used to run the tests.
+This step must be done before the next step.
+* In a third terminal window, run `npm run e2e`.
+The Chrome browser will be launched to run the tests and the test results will be displayed in this window.

+End-to-end tests need to be written in a file with an `.e2e.ts` extension.

 ## Deployment
 This app uses the `github-deploy` package for handling deployment.
 To configure